 Swiss Agency for Development and Cooperation (SDC)

-The Swiss Agency for Development and Cooperation (SDC) is Switzerland’s international cooperation agency within the Federal Department of Foreign Affairs (FDFA).
-The SDC is responsible for the overall coordination of development cooperation, as well as for the humanitarian assistance delivered by the Swiss Confederation.
+The Swiss Agency for Development and Cooperation (SDC) is Switzerland’s international cooperation agency within the Federal Department of Foreign Affairs (FDFA) and is responsible for the overall coordination of the Official Development Assistance (ODA) to Pakistan delivered by the Swiss Confederation.